TamVik/Personal-Diary-app-/README.md

 # Personal-Diary-app-
-This is a Scrimba project.
+This is a Scrimba project with HTML, CSS and JavaScript.